 This course surveys the most important revolutions in the history of scientific thought and explains the science behind technologies that strongly influence contemporary life.
 Special emphasis is placed on themes crucial to the formulation of an integrated Christian worldview.
-Major topics addressed include principles of scientific thinking and methodology, the structure and scope of the universe, understanding matter, nuclear technology, the development of modern medicine, genetic engineering and cloning, and evolution.
+Major topics addressed include, but are not limited to, principles of scientific thinking and methodology, the structure and scope of the universe, understanding matter, nuclear technology, the development of modern medicine, emerging issues in public health, genetic engineering and cloning, and why evolution matters.
 Prerequisite: None.